 A new life is precious and a gift from God.
 We would be delighted if you would like your child to be baptised (christened) at St George’s Toddington or at All Saints, Chalgrave.
+Revd Linda Washington will be happy to help you prepare to take this next exciting step.

 Baptisms usually take place during the main Sunday morning service, with the congregation sharing in your joy and promising to play a part in encouraging and supporting you as you help your child to develop spiritually and learn about their faith.
 We promise to provide a safe and welcoming space for your family in Church and help you to feel comfortable in worship.
+It is also possible to consider a baptism outside the Sunday Service.

 Thanksgiving for the birth of a child